-- 77. All individuals recorded as having been injured by anti-personnel mines or other explosive remnants of war received their injuries in Northern Province and Eastern Province.
-The Minelandian Mine Action Authority has no data on injuries in Central, Southern and Western provinces. - 78.
-On the basis of a household survey carried out in Northern Province in 2012, it is understood that antipersonnel mines or other explosive remnants of war are the source of 4.5 percent of all injuries in this province.
-This survey also concluded that 12.6 percent of the population of Northern Provinces lives with a disability, anti-personnel mines or other explosive remnants of war the cause of disability for 0.5 percent of those living with a disability. - 79.
+All individuals recorded as having been injured by anti-personnel mines or other explosive remnants of war received their injuries in Northern Province and Eastern Province.
+The Minelandian Mine Action Authority has no data on injuries in Central, Southern and Western provinces.

+On the basis of a household survey carried out in Northern Province in 2016, it is understood that antipersonnel mines or other explosive remnants of war are the source of 4.5 percent of all injuries in this province.
+This survey also concluded that 12.6 percent of the population of Northern Provinces lives with a disability, anti-personnel mines or other explosive remnants of war the cause of disability for 3.5 percent of those living with disabilities.

 Minelandia has no data on indirect victims of anti-personnel mines.
-However, by relating 2013 census data to the geographic location of areas known or suspected to contain anti-personnel mines, it is possible to estimate that approximately 55,000 people live within 500 metres of an area known or suspected to contain anti-personnel mines.
+However, by relating 2015 census data to the geographic location of areas known or suspected to contain anti-personnel mines, it is possible to estimate that approximately 55,000 people live within 500 metres of an area known or suspected to contain anti-personnel mines.
+Also, we estimate that every casualty directly affects the lives and livelihoods of around five persons including their family members and close relatives.